nuuuwan/news_lk3_data/README.md

 *2024-09-25 15:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/102262/new-governors-appointed-by-the-president) · `en`

-Nine new provincial Governors have been appointed by President Anura Kumara Dissanayake.
+Several new provincial Governors have been appointed by President Anura Kumara Dissanayake.

 They were sworn in before the President at the Presidential Secretariat in Colombo, a short while ago.